-Tom worked for our Australian practice before moving to Beijing.
-He has been based in Beijing for more than ten years.
-He studied Chinese and undergraduate law at Renmin University and speaks and reads Chinese.
-Tom is a recommended practitioner in the 2009 to 2012 editions of Chambers and Partners (Climate Change and Projects sections) and the 2010 to 2012 editions of IFLR 1000.
+Tom worked for Norton Rose Australia before moving to Beijing.
+He has been based in Beijing for more than sixteen years.
+He studied Chinese and undergraduate law for two years at Renmin University and reads and speaks Chinese.
+Tom is a recommended practitioner in the 2009 to 2017 editions of Legal 500, IFLR 1000 and Chambers and Partners.
+Tom is also Deputy Chair of the China-Australia Chamber of Commerce.

 The Belt & Road Initiative (B&R) is without a doubt the most ambitious, strategic interconnected infrastructure initiative devised in recent memory..

 China’s Belt & Road Initiative (B&R) could see up to USD1.5 trillion invested in the 60 countries that comprise the B&R. This will make China the largest funder....

 Global law firm Norton Rose Fulbright has advised Beijing-based Norinco International Cooperation Ltd. on the US$71 million acquisition of rights to build and operate a 156-megawatt wind power project in the Adria coastal area of central Croatia..

 Tom Luckock and Elisa de Wit comment in The Guardian on China’s emissions trading scheme and its impact on Australia..